Native Ferns Are Bio-Indicators and Removes Airborne Toxins

 Removing Toxins From the Environment

 Native ferns are also beneficial, providing food and shelter for birds and other wildlife or even being used to decorate gardens and yards.
-In conclusion, native ferns are an essential part of the global ecosystem and offer several benefits, including their role as bio-indicators and their ability to absorb and remove airborne toxins.
-Planting native ferns are an effective way to reduce air pollution and help improve the quality of the environment.
+In conclusion, native ferns are an essential part of the global ecosystem and offer several benefits, including their role as bio-indicators and ability to absorb and remove airborne toxins.
+Planting native ferns is an effective way to reduce air pollution and help improve the quality of the environment.
+Additionally, native ferns help to prevent soil erosion with their extensive root systems, contributing to a healthier and more stable environment.

 Airborne Toxin Removers